BlackCraze/GameResourceBot/SETUP-long.md

 1. Tab #2 - Same site, different page.
 Copy the link at the beginning of Step 3.
 Paste it into Tab #2 and go!
 	1. Create a name for GRB.
 Yes, again.
 This name is unique to Heroku.
 GRB will not use this name.
-	2. Heroku will use this name to keep track of our GRB in its filing cabinet.
+	2. Heroku will use this name to keep track of our GRB in Heroku's filing cabinet.
 For this reason, the name must be unique.
 Be creative.
+We cannot stress this enough.
+BE CREATIVE.
 	3. Select a server region (USA or Europe).
 2. Tab #3
 	1. Scroll down to the section "Bot".